 Collectively they will be the Smaldone family of Brooklyn which, as the play opens, is gathering for its annual New Year’s Eve party in 1960 as change is sweeping across the country and the family itself.

-“Julie, Ryan, Jeff and Gina have been in past shows we’ve done, so we’ve seen their talent on our stage before and are so happy to have them back with us for this new adventure in story telling.
+“Julie, Ryan, Jeff and Liz have been in past shows we’ve done, so we’ve seen their talent on our stage before and are so happy to have them back with us for this new adventure in story telling.
 Melissa, Phil, Anne and Olivia are new to the 2nd Act Players and each impressed us mightily in their auditions.
 I know audiences will enjoy the entire cast,” says Frank.

 The 2nd Act Players’ production of New Year’s Eve at Grandma’s House will run weekends beginning Saturday, Nov.
 3 and ending Sunday Nov.
 18 at the Northminster Presbyterian Church theater in Evanston, the home of the 2nd Act Players.